FelixFrohnertDB/felixfrohnertdb.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: Machine Learning for Quantum Technologies

 profile:
   align: right
-  image: prof_pic.jpg
+  image: prof_pic.jpeg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Leiden, The Netherlands</p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: False # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: False # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: False
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+My name is Felix Frohnert, and I am a Ph.D. researcher in the Applied Quantum Algorithms group at Leiden University, specializing in machine learning for quantum technologies.
+My work focuses on developing AI methods to analyze complex quantum many-body systems and improve quantum algorithms.

+Before my Ph.D., I studied physics at the University of Copenhagen and Kiel University, where I discovered my passion for using machine learning to tackle scientific challenges.
+Along the way, I’ve collaborated with Deutsche Bahn, Microsoft, and the Dutch Ministry of Finance, working towards practical applications of quantum computing to solve real-world problems.

+I’ve presented my research at international conferences, published in top journals, and even won a few quantum computing competitions.
+Outside of my work, I love surfing, windsurfing, and cycling.